 - Socialization – Expose your pooch to different people and environments every opportunity you get.
 Whether it is taking the trash can out or taking a package to the post office.

-Invite friends and neighbors over to your home regularly to get the puppy used to people coming and going from your home or yard.
-Take him out with you when you go out for coffee, to the post office, or just anywhere you can bring a dog, such as your local pet store!
-A coffee shop with outdoor seating is a good option too, weather permitting.
+Invite friends and neighbors over to your home regularly to get the puppy used to people coming and going from your home.
+Take him out with you when you go out for coffee, to the post office, or just anywhere you can bring a dog, such as your local pet store.

-Socialization teaches your dog that other humans outside of the immediate pack are friendly.
-If you don’t show him or her that you are the alpha they will take over.
+Socialization teaches your dog that other humans and animals outside of the immediate pack are friendly as well.

 Zeus the Rottweiler Lab Mix

-We think and we have good evidence that Zeus and his fellow litter mates suffered abuse because he fears men, chains, and plaid shirts.
-We realized this because Zeus started chewing the leashes.
+We think and we have good evidence that Zeus and his fellow litter mates suffered abuse because he fears:

-Also, one cool winter morning I came downstairs wearing a plaid shirt.
-He growled and started barking ferociously at me.
+Another time one cool winter morning I came downstairs wearing a plaid shirt he growled and started barking ferociously at me.
 Needless to say, it took him a while to calm down.